deanwampler/JustEnoughScalaForSpark/README.md

 Don't want to run Spark Notebook to learn the material?
 A PDF printout of the notebook can also be found in the `notebooks` directory.

-Please post any feedback, bugs, or even pull requests to the [project's GitHub page](https://github.com/deanwampler/JustEnoughScalaForSpark).
+Feedback, bug reports, and pull requests are [welcome](https://github.com/deanwampler/JustEnoughScalaForSpark)!
 Thanks.

 Dean Wampler